 Damp conditions may be experienced under bridge decks over water, where they are particularly wide or have a low clearance.
 Hence, it is recommended that a minimum headroom of 2.5m is adopted for crossings over water to avoid such damp conditions.

 Weathering steel should not be used in atmospheres where high concentrations of corrosive chemicals or industrial fumes, specifically SO2, are present.
-Such environments with a pollution classification above P3 to ISO 9223 (i.e. SO2 > 200mg/m2/day) would rule out the use of weathering steels.
+Such environments with a pollution classification above P3 to EN ISO 9223 (i.e. SO2 > 200mg/m2/day) would rule out the use of weathering steels.
 However, this is an extreme level, which is rarely encountered today, under present limits on industrial pollution of the atmosphere.

 Concern has been expressed in the past about the effect of diesel fumes on the long-term performance of a weathering steel bridge over a railway.
 Whilst diesel fumes contain airborne sulphur compounds, within limits they actually have a beneficial effect in forming insoluble corrosion products by reacting with the alloying elements in the steel.